-1. Full cutoff.
-All lights greater than \1800 lumens (a 100 watt incandescent light produces 1800 lumens) shall be shielded to direct all light towards the ground.

-- Light trespass.
-All light shall be directed away from adjacent properties.
-The light sources in flood and spot lights shall not be directly visible from adjacent properties.
-High intensity light sources shall not be directly visible to motorists on public roads. - 3.
-Excessive Lighting may not be used to direct attention away from existing business and community lighting. - 1.
+- i.
+Any luminaire with a lamp or lamps rated at a total of more than 1800 lumens shall not emit any direct light above a horizontal plane through the lowest direct light-emitting part of the luminaire. - ii.
+Any Floodlight or Spotlight luminaires with a lamp or lamps rated at a total of more than 900 lumens shall not emit any direct light above a horizontal plane through the lowest direct light emitting part of the luminaire. - b.
+Light Trespass.
+All light shall be installed so as to minimally illuminate adjacent properties (<0.1 FC or <1 LUX).
+Light from fixtures may be visible beyond the property line but brightness must be significantly attenuated to non-distracting levels by the use of shields, diffusers, indirect non-specular reflectors or other special optical designs.
+The images of lamps, arc tubes and LED dies shall not be directly visible. - c.
+Excessive Lighting.
+Excessive lighting may not be used to direct attention away from existing business and community lighting. - i.
 The lighting of structural canopies such as gas station canopies shall not be used to attract attention to the business.
-Areas under structural canopies shall be illuminated so that the uniformity ratio (ratio of average to minimum illumination) shall be no greater than 5:1 with an average illumination level of not more than 30 footcandles. - 2.
-Light fixtures located on structural canopies shall be mounted so that the lens cover is recessed or flush with the ceiling of the canopy.
+Areas under structural canopies shall be illuminated so that the uniformity ratio (ratio of average to minimum illumination) shall be no greater than 5:1 with an average illumination level of not more than 50 Foot-Candles. - ii.
+Light fixtures located on the ceilings of structural canopies shall be mounted so that the lens cover is recessed or flush with the ceiling of the canopy. - 5.
+Exemptions.
+The following are exempt: - a.
+Lighting required by the Federal Aviation Administration (FAA) for aviation control/safety;